Chief Technology Officer, Federal

 Raja Bala is a Principal Scientist and Leader of the Computer Vision group at Palo Alto Research Center.
 His research interests are at the intersection of digital imaging, computer vision, and machine learning.
 Earlier he was a Principal Engineer at Samsung Research America, where he developed innovative computational imaging technologies for Samsung’s high-end smartphones.
 Previous to that, Bala worked for Xerox and PARC, leading efforts in a variety of imaging and vision applications, including facial health analysis, mobile document imaging, human activity monitoring with wearable sensors, license plate recognition, and traffic anomaly detection.
 Bala has served as adjunct faculty at the Rochester Institute of Technology.
 He is a Fellow of IS&T and Senior Member of IEEE, and holds over 100 publications and 170 patents.
 He is Associate Editor of the IEEE Transactions on Image Processing, and co-editor of the book “Computer Vision and Imaging in Intelligent Transportation Systems”.
 He received a Ph.D. in Electrical Engineering from Purdue University

-Director, Public Sector and Financial Services Practice, Former Director of the U.S. National Biosurveillance Integration Center in the Department of Homeland Security Global Public Sector and Financial Services Practice
+Director, Global Government Practice, Former Director of the US National Biosurveillance Integration Center, Department of Homeland Security, Global Public Sector Practice

 Steve Bennett drives strategic industry positioning and messaging in global Government markets.
 A thought leader in decision science and the application of analytics in government, Bennett works to enable delivery of effective solutions to government customers around the world.
 Following the events of 9/11, he led the design and application of quantitative analysis to inform some of the United States’ most challenging security decisions, most recently as the Director of the National Biosurveillance Integration Center.